 - Preheat the grill to high.

 - Wipe the mushrooms clean and halve the tomatoes.
 Arrange the mushrooms and tomatoes cut side up on a baking tray and grill for 6–8 minutes, or until golden.

 - Coarsely grate the potatoes and sprinkle with a pinch of sea salt.
 Finely chop the bacon and pick the rosemary leaves.

 - Place a large non-stick ovenproof frying pan on medium heat with the oil.
 Fry the bacon with the rosemary leaves for 2 minutes, or until crisp.

 - Squeeze any excess liquid out of the grated potato, stir into the pan and cook for 5 minutes, or until browned.

 - Pile the spinach into the pan and tear the toast into chunks, then add the mushrooms and tomatoes.
 Mix all together until the spinach has wilted.

-- Pour back into the pan and transfer to the grill for 5 minutes, or until cooked to your liking.
+- Pour the egg mixture back into the pan and transfer it to the grill for 5 minutes, or until it’s cooked to your liking.
 Slide onto a board, cut into wedges and serve.